tarajarell/School_District_Analysis/README.md

 ![overview_by_school.jpg](https://github.com/tarajarell/School_District_Analysis/blob/master/Resources/overview_by_school.jpg)

-  - The previous analysis was changed only for Thomas High Schol
+> The previous analysis was changed only for Thomas High SchooL, in the following areas:
+>   Average Math Score (83.418349), Average Reading Score

 - Tables presenting each of the following metrics:
   - Top 5 and bottom 5 performing schools, based on the overall passing rate